 So is the problem being addressed?
 You can be sure that it is, by the corporations that run these pharmacies.
 How?
 The complaints of the pharmacists are being taken care of in the way that big corporations often do, that is, ignoring them and deleting mention of them from their reports.
-In a follow up on February 21, 2020, Ms. Gabler writes:
+In a follow up on February 21, 2020, “At Walgreens, complaints of medication errors go missing”, Ms. Gabler writes:

 Pharmacy employees at Walgreens told consultants late last year that high levels of stress and “unreasonable” expectations had led them to make mistakes while filling prescriptions and to ignore some safety procedures.

 But when the consultants presented their findings at Walgreens’s corporate offices this month, there was no reference to the errors and little mention of other concerns the employees had raised.

 That’s because senior leaders at Walgreens had directed the consultants to remove some damaging findings after seeing a draft of their presentation, a review of internal emails, chat logs and two versions of the report shows.

 In one instance, Amy Bixler, the director of pharmacy and retail operations at Walgreens, told them to delete a bullet point last month that mentioned how employees “sometimes skirted or completely ignored” proper procedures to meet corporate metrics, according to the chat logs and the draft report.

 Good for you, Ms. Bixler!
 Took care of that problem!
 You should get a nice bonus this year!